 "I was nuts and angry and ashamed ... and that shame turned into anger," Rourke says of his early life.
 "I believe it came from when I was a young boy, just a little kid, and I felt a lot of inferiority at home.
 I was pushed around and I went out into the street believing that kicking ass was what it was all about."

 Rourke's interest in athletics, and his need to defend himself physically, led him to pursue an amateur boxing career.
 However, he reputedly received a concussion while sparring with former welterweight champion Luis Rodriguez, and, after sustaining another concussion, he decided to retire from the ring.

-Rourke caught the acting bug in the late 70s, and headed back to New York to study under the actress Sandra Seacat.
-In 1979, he landed his first significant role in Steven Spielberg's film, 1941.
-But it wasn't until his role as an arsonist in the film Body Heart (1981) that Rourke was able to attract critical notice.
-Despite his brief presence on-screen, the actor earned rave reviews.
+Rourke caught the acting bug in the late '70s, and headed back to New York to study under the actress Sandra Seacat.
+In 1979, he landed his first significant part in the Steven Spielberg film 1941.
+But it wasn't until his role as an arsonist in Body Heat (1981) that Rourke was able to attract critical attention.